InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 3. open the 7_segment_profiles.R script and run the entire script to generate the quantitative segment profile PDF outputs

 ### Segment typing tool

+1. open the Pathways Workbook and edit the 'vulnerabilities' tab
+    * define the strata for which the variable should be included in the typing_tool_strata column
+    * set the typing_tool_include column to 1 to include in the typing tool PDF
+2. edit the final_model column in the 'params' tab to identify the final models for each strata (e.g., LCA5_class for a 5 class solution)
+2. save and close the Workbook
+3. open the 8_typing_tool.R script and run the entire script to generate the typing tool PDF outputs